sebnitu/vrembem/packages/drawer/README.md

 }
 ```

-While a modal drawer is active, the contents obscured by the drawer are made inaccessible to all users via a focus trap.
+While a modal drawer is active, the contents obscured by the modal are made inaccessible to all users via a focus trap.
 This means that the `TAB` key, and a screen reader’s virtual cursor (arrow keys) should not be allowed to leave the drawer dialog and traverse the content outside of the dialog.
 This does not apply to inline drawers.

 #### Focus Management

-Drawer dialogs are given focus on open by default as long as the `setTabindex` option is set to `true` or if the drawer dialog has `tabindex="-1"` set manually.
+Drawer dialogs are given focus when opened as long as the `setTabindex` option is set to `true` or if the drawer dialog has `tabindex="-1"` set manually.
 If focus on a specific element inside a drawer is preferred, give that element the `data-focus` attribute.
 Focus is returned to the element that initially triggered the drawer once closed.

 ```html
 <div class="drawer-frame">